 Elizabeth Stuart, Queen of Bohemia

 The only daughter of James I and Anne of Denmark, Elizabeth was the middle child between her elder brother, Henry, and her younger brother, Charles.
-When Henry died in 1612, 12-year-old Charles became the new Prince of Wales and Elizabeth was married off to Frederick of Palatine, beginning a dramatic and ultimately disastrous stint in Prague attempting to establish a rule in Bohemia.
+When Henry died in 1612, 12-year-old Charles became the new Prince of Wales and Elizabeth was married off to Frederick of the Palatinate, beginning a dramatic and ultimately disastrous stint in Prague.
 Irony of ironies, while her brother Charles would rule England right into the Civil War and the House of Stuart would eventually die out thanks to Catholic sympathies, it was through Elizabeth that the subsequent House of Hanover staked its claim.
 The current Royal Family are direct descendants of Elizabeth, not Charles.

 Mary II & Queen Anne

 Like Mary I, both Mary II and Queen Anne ruled as queen regnants, however their path to getting there certainly wasn’t easy.
 Born to Charles II’s younger brother, James Stuart, Duke of York, no one expected either woman would ever see the throne.
 But when Charles died in 1685 without a legitimate heir, the York family was thrust forward on to the throne.
 James, a Catholic, was unpopular, but tolerated because his heir was his Protestant daughter Mary, however in 1688 he and his second wife, Mary of Modena, produced a son, threatening the further creep of papacy.
 The Glorious Revolution ousted James and his second family and Mary and her husband, William of Orange, were called forth from the Netherlands.